 Segregating your yard waste from other types of waste is beneficial.
 Many useful byproducts come from keeping your yard waste and putting in the work to dispose of it more naturally.

 We understand that it is work that takes time and some effort to do.
 Because of this, we are here for you.
-Paul’s Rubbish Removal is here to help you in segregating your yard waste.
+Paul’s Rubbish Removal is here to help you segregate your yard waste.
 All you need to do is call or send an email.

 Laws and Ordinances on Yard Waste in Sydney

 Waste management is a big concern in Sydney.
 Australia and local governing bodies work hard to give reasonable laws and policies regarding yard waste and its available disposal methods.
 These laws and regulations help in mitigating issues that come from garbage.
-When we mishandle garbage, it’s nature and wildlife that always suffer from the negative effects most.
+When we mishandle garbage, nature and wildlife always suffer from the most negative effects.

-The Waste Regulations in New South Wales primarily aims in making waste management better and more regulated.
+The Waste Regulations in New South Wales primarily aim to make waste management better and more regulated.
 This gives that assurance that everybody in Sydney becomes safe from the possible harm that comes from yard waste that is not governed properly and appropriately.

 Protection of the Environment Operations Act 1997

-Illegal dumping of yard waste can result in pollution and harm in the concerning area.
+Illegal dumping of yard waste can result in pollution and harm in the concerned area.
 As such, the Protection of the Environment Operations Act 1997 aims to give order to this problem.
-The act states this: “Prevention notices can be issued where an activity is being carried out in an environmentally unsatisfactory manner.
+The act states, “Prevention notices can be issued where an activity is being carried out in an environmentally unsatisfactory manner.
 Clean-up and prevention notices are issued by the regulatory authority for the activity or premises concerned.”

 Illegal dumping is common in all settings.
-Penalties and offences work to mitigate all caught individuals.
-Offences work in tiers with corresponding rates and penalties for caught offenders of the act.
+Penalties and offenses work to mitigate all caught individuals.
+Offenses work in tiers with corresponding rates and penalties for caught offenders of the act.
 The fines can go anywhere from $2,200 up to $250,000 for individuals.